Sulphur dioxide (SO2) enters the atmosphere as a results of both natural

 this approach, which makes it very suitable for use in a Near-Real Time (NRT) service, with an automatic Notification Service for

 exceptional SO2 concentrations.
-In addition to that an off-line

 The SO2 Services described here was closely linked to the so-called

 (SACS) of the PROMOTE project.
 Apart from the SO2 data, SACS also